 This paper has, however, emphasized that standardization and adaptation is not an all-or nothing proposition, but a matter of degree.
-It determined that the high costs incorporated in the international adaptive approach, together with the international companies'
+It determined that the high costs incorporated in the international adaptive approach, together with the international companies' absolute manner.

-motive to obtain the advantages of standardization do not approve such adaptation to be adopted in an absolute manner.
 In addition, organizational differences, heterogeneity among different countries, macro and micro environmental factors as well as companies' motive to capture consumer's various necessity, do not approve standardization to be used broadly.
 International companies should therefore combined ingredients of both approaches, based on a definite perception of the dynamics of the served markets.
 Moreover, the paper found that the marketing reasons pulling towards adaptation or standardization do not uphold the same degree of significance in international companies' tactical attitudes.
 Genuinely, it was identified that they can be categorized into "significant" and "peripheral" ones; with the latter also influencing international marketing tactics, but to a lesser extent.
 The findings determined that "market development", "differences in physical conditions", "legal reasons" and "political reasons" are important towards adaptation, and they were termed as such (Vrontis et al., 2009).
-"Economic differences", "culture", "differences in customer perception", "competition", "technological factors", "sociological factors", "level of customer similarity" and "marketing infrastructure" determined to have a smaller importance as reasons pulling towards adaptation and they were termed "peripheral reasons" (Vrontis et al., 2009).
-On the other hand, "easier planning and control" and "stock costs reduction" were determined to be the importance reasons pullina towards standardization: "economies of scale in production, research. development and promotion", "global uniformity and image", "consistency with the mobile consumer" and and transferable experience" "synergetic were determined to be the corresponding "peripheral reasons" (Vrontis et al., 2009).
+"Economic differences", "culture", "differences in customer perception", "competition", "technological factors", "sociological factors", "level of customer similarity" and "marketing infrastructure" were determined to have a smaller importance as reasons pulling towards adaptation and they were termed "peripheral reasons" (Vrontis et al., 2009).
+On the other hand, "easier planning and control" and "stock costs reduction" were determined to be the importance reasons pulling towards standardization; while "economies of scale in production, research, development and promotion", "global uniformity and image", "consistency with the mobile consumer" and "synergetic and transferable experience" were determined to be the corresponding "peripheral reasons" (Vrontis et al., 2009).
 Any company conduction operation internationally does not, and in fact should not, make a one-time decision between the poles of absolute standardization or adaptation.
 International companies, operating in diverse countries adopting different entry methods, must incorporate marketing tactics.
-Managers and executives should concentrate on aspects of the business that demand standardization and aspects that need responsiveness.
-The driving forces in either situation are the needs and wants of target markets organizational resources.
+Managers and executives should concentrate on aspects of the business that demand global standardization and aspects that need local responsiveness.
+The driving forces in either situation are the needs and wants of target markets and organizational resources.